deepak-ku-muduli/transformed-petition/README.md

 	•	The petition IDs are generated correctly.
 	•	The word count for the 20 most common words is accurate.
+	•	Assert that words with length < 5 are filtered out and Assert that words with length >= 5 are present
+	•	Check the number of occurrence of each words
+	•	Get common words
+	•	Add words to get their count
+	•	Dropping not required columns

 Best Practices: